Video, Past Event

-One Book One SFU: Esi Edugyan in Conversation with Omar El Akkad
+One Book One SFU with Esi Edugyan and Omar El Akkad

 "Longlisted for the Man Booker Prize, Washington Black is an engrossing hybrid of 19th-century adventure and contemporary subtlety, a rip-roaring tale of peril imbued with our most persistent strife." -- Ron Charles, The Washington Post

 "Escape is only the beginning.
 From the brutal cane plantations of Barbados to the icy wastes of the Canadian Arctic, from the mud-filled streets of London to the eerie deserts of Morocco, Washington Black is the tale –- inspired by a true story –- of a world destroyed and the search to make it whole again." -- 2018 Man Booker Prize Longlist Synopsis

 Borrow the book: Copies of Washington Black are available to all members of the SFU community at SFU Burnaby's W.A.C.
 Bennett Library, SFU Vancouver's Belzberg Library, and SFU Surrey's Fraser Library.

 Esi Edugyan is the author of the novels The Second Life of Samuel Tyne, Half-Blood Blues, and Washington Black.
 Half-Blood Blues won the Scotiabank Giller Prize, was a finalist for the Man Booker Prize, the Governor General’s Literary Award for Fiction, the Rogers Writers’ Trust Fiction Prize and the Orange Prize for Fiction.
 Her latest novel, Washington Black, also won the Scotiabank Giller Prize and was a finalist for the Man Booker Prize, the Rogers Writers’ Trust Fiction Prize, and the Andrew Carnegie Medal for Excellence.
 She lives in Victoria, British Columbia.